 Here’s a bit of the actual cutting of the block;

-In any event I was very pleased with the resulting print.
+I was super pleased with the resulting print.
 We were allowed only two printings each.
 Now I have to figure out how to pull a small edition.
-I guess doing it by hand isn’t exactly feasible.v:1460
+I guess doing it by hand isn’t exactly feasible.